-Restores the Governor's Budget proposal to increase General Fund support for Hastings by \$1.4 million ongoing General Fund.
-Approves a trigger cut to Hastings of \$1.9 million General Fund.
-The cut would be restored if federal funding is received by the state.
+- Restores the Governor's Budget proposal to increase General Fund support for Hastings by \$1.4 million ongoing General Fund. - Approves a trigger cut to Hastings of \$1.5 million General Fund.
+The cut would be enacted on Oct.
+1 if federal funding is not received by the state.